kytosai/vscode-light-plus-plus/README.md

 - Edit config theme in `./src/themes/vscode-light-plus-plus/vscode-light-plus-plus.json`
 - Press `F5` to open a new window with your extension loaded.
-- Open `File > Preferences > Color Themes` and pick your color theme.
+- Open `File > Preferences > Color Themes` and pick `VSCode Light++`.
-- Open a file that has a language associated.
-The languages' configured grammar will tokenize the text and assign 'scopes' to the tokens.
-To examine these scopes, invoke the `Developer: Inspect Editor Tokens and Scopes` command from the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) .

 ## How to build `.json` theme file ?

-Install package
+- Install package

 ```sh
 npm install
 ```

-Get new vscode default light theme config from github if you want
+- Get new vscode default light theme config from github if you want

 ```sh
 npm run update-vscode-default-theme
 ```

-Build
+- Build

 ```sh
 npm run build
 ```

-Check file `themes/vscode-light-plus-plus.json` with new config
+- Check file `themes/vscode-light-plus-plus.json` with new config

 ## Acknowledgements